wordbit/wordbit/content/posts/beware-the-ides-of-march.md

 Obviously, that didn't happen.
 And, even though the idea of a four-day workweek has [gained traction recently](https://globalnews.ca/news/9501740/four-day-working-week-major-study/), this flawed concept misses the point entirely: "Three-quarters of workers said they would put in four 10-hour days in exchange for an extra day off a week".
 That's still a 40-hour workweek folks - do the math.

-I could write for several more pages on why we have a forty-hour workweek or why we have to pay taxes, or why any number of "temporary" solutions from the Industrial Age never went away, but I want to keep my hair.
+I could scribble furiously for several more pages on why we have a forty-hour workweek or why we have to pay taxes, or why any number of "temporary" solutions from the Industrial Age never went away, but I want to keep my hair.

 Anthropologist David Graeber even goes so far as to posit that, in order to "maintain the power of finance capital", the ruling class have made up a bunch of pointless jobs just to keep us all working.
 He calls this [the Phenomenon of Bullshit Jobs](https://web.archive.org/web/20180807024932/http://strikemag.org/bullshit-jobs/).